-Mülberger must be banking on the idea that "in Germany Proudhon is, in general, as good as unknown".
-In all his works Proudhon measures all social, legal, political and religious propositions ^a with the rod of "justice", and rejects or recognises them according to whether they conform or do not conform to what he calls "justice".
-In the Contradictions économiques^b this justice is still called "eternal justice", justice éternelle.
+"justice," and rejects or recognizes them according to whether they conform or do not conform to what he calls "justice."
+In his Economic Contradictions this justice is still called "eternal justice," "justice éternelle."
 Later on, nothing more is said about eternity, but the idea remains in essence.
-For instance, in De la justice dans la révolution et dans l'église, 1858 edition, the following passage is the text of the whole three-volume sermon (Vol. 1, page 42):
+For instance, in his Justice in the Revolution and in the Church, 1858 edition, the following passage is the text of the whole three volume sermon (Vol. I, p.
+42):

-"What is the basic principle, the organic, regulating, sovereign principle of societies, the principle which subordinates all others to itself, which rules, protects, represses, punishes, and in case of need even suppresses all rebellious elements?
-Is it religion, the ideal or interest? ...
-In my opinion this principle is justice.-What is justice?
+What is the basic principle, the organic, regulating sovereign principle of societies, the principle which subordinates all others to itself, which rules, protects, represses, punishes, and in case of need even suppresses all rebellious elements?
+Is it religion, the ideal or interest? ...In my opinion this principle is justice.
+What is justice?
 It is the very essence of humanity.
 What has it been since the beginning of the world?
-Nothing.-What ought it to be?
-Everything."
+Nothing.
+What ought it to be everything.

 Justice which is the very essence of humanity, what is that if not eternal justice?
-Justice which is the organic, regulating, sovereign basic principle of societies, which has nevertheless been nothing up to present, but which ought to be everything-what is that if not the stick with which to measure all human affairs, if not the final arbiter to be appealed to in all conflicts?
+Justice which is the organic, regulating, sovereign basic principle of societies, which has nevertheless been nothing up to the present, but which ought to be everything-what is that if not the stick with which to measure all human affairs, if not the final arbiter to be appealed to in all conflicts?
 And did I assert anything else but that Proudhon cloaks his economic ignorance and helplessness by judging all economic relations not according to economic laws, but according to whether they conform or do not conform to his conception of this eternal justice?
-And what is the difference between Mülberger and Proudhon if Mülberger demands that "all these exchanges in the life of modern society" should be "pervaded by a conception of right, that is to say", should
+And what is the difference between Mülberger and Proudhon if Mülberger demands that "all these changes in the life of modern society" should be "pervaded by a conception of right, that is to say," should "everywhere be carried out according to the strict demands of justice?"
+Is it that I can't read, or that Mülberger can't write?